Hiramandalam

-Hiramandalam is a census town in Srikakulam district of the Indian state of Andhra Pradesh.
-It is also the mandal headquarters of Hiramandalam mandal in Palakonda revenue division.
-BRR Project Located at Hiramandalam town.
-It is located 49 km towards North from District headquarters Srikakulam.
+Hiramandalam is a census town and mandal headquarters in Srikakulam district, in the Indian state of Andhra Pradesh.
+It is located on the banks of the Vamsadhara River, and is the site of the B.R.R.
+Vamsadhara Project and the Gotta barrage, which together provide irrigation to large parts of Srikakulam and Vizianagaram districts.

 Geography

 Hiramandalam is located at 18.6667°N 83.9500°E. It has an average elevation of 27 meters (91 feet).

 Demographics

 According to Indian census, 2001, the demographic details of Hiramandalam mandal is as follows: